Guide to choosing a supplier

 It makes no difference what business you are in – choosing a supplier or vendor that is right for you plays a key role in your company’s success.

-You know you’ve found a good supplier when the quality of the items you receive match the description in the catalogue and is acceptable to your target market, the supplier delivers on time, and the products are in perfect condition.
+You know you’ve found a good supplier when the quality of the items you receive matches the description in the catalogue and is acceptable to your target market, the supplier delivers on time, and the products are in perfect condition.

 Having some basic evaluation criteria in place for choosing a supplier, and encouraging effective communication and transparency is essential to the smooth operation and profitability of your company.